 - Consider the commute when choosing a school.
 There are both public and private schools on the island, but most schools don’t offer transportation.

 - Keep in mind that many schools require uniforms and teach in Spanish.

 - Infants from 0-20 lbs. must be in rear-facing car seats and children 20-40 lbs. can face forward in a convertible car seat.
 It’s also recommended that kids under 4-foot and 80 lbs. use a booster seat.

 Want more info?
 Read our guide to moving with kids.

 There are no current quarantines for moving a pet to Puerto Rico — but there are a couple of important requirements.
 Your pet should be up-to-date on vaccinations and in good health before traveling.
 You'll need to provide an official health certificate (dated within 30 days of traveling) containing: the animal description (age, sex and breed), the date of tests and the name of the laboratory or person performing the tests, date of vaccination, name and address of owner and destination address.
 Dogs and cats over four months must also have a recent rabies vaccination (within six months of traveling).
-Also, it’s important to note that several breeds are not allowed to be imported to Puerto Rico: Staffordshire bull terrier, American Staffordshire terrier, American Pit Bull terrier and hybrids of these breeds.
 If you’re bringing in any other types of animals, check for the requirements here.